ThomasCross257/LemonadeStandGame/README.md

 Integer commands: These commands usually come without any indication of limited commands.
 This will usually appear whenever you are trying to: Set your recipe or setting the timescale the simulation runs at.

+Selecting the timescale:
+When you are prompted with the question: How fast would you like the simulation to run you will be given the option to input any integer you'd like.

+The lower the integer, the faster the simulation will run.
+This is due to the command time.sleep() operating off of a variable that gets the input from the player.